-\\ Less than 1% of our total outstanding shares.

-- (2) For each person and group included in this column, percentage ownership is calculated by dividing the number of shares beneficially owned by such person or group by the sum of the number of shares outstanding and the number of shares such person or group has the right to acquire upon exercise of the stock options or vesting of restricted shares within 60 days after March 31, 2013. - (3) Beneficially owned through Elegant Motion Holdings Limited, a British Virgin Islands company.
+- Less than 1% of our total outstanding shares. - (1) Beneficial ownership is determined in accordance with the rules of the SEC and includes voting or investment power with respect to the securities. - For each person and group included in this column, percentage ownership is calculated by dividing the number of shares beneficially owned by such person or group by the sum of the number of shares outstanding and the number of shares such person or group has the right to acquire upon exercise of the stock options or vesting of restricted shares within 60 days after March 31, 2013. - Beneficially owned through Elegant Motion Holdings Limited, a British Virgin Islands company.
 Elegant Motion Holdings Limited is ultimately wholly owned by the SYZXC Trust.
-Under the terms of the SYZXC Trust, Mr. Eric Ya Shen and his wife Ms. Xiaochun Zhang have the power to jointly direct the trustee with respect to the retention or disposal of, and the exercise of any voting and other rights attached to these shares. - (4) Beneficially owned through High Vivacity Holdings Limited, a British Virgin Islands company wholly owned by Mr. Hong. - (5) Beneficially owned through Advanced Sea International Limited, a British Virgin Islands company wholly owned by Mr. Xu. - (6) Beneficially owned through Rapid Prince Development Limited, a British Virgin Islands company.
+Under the terms of the SYZXC Trust, Mr. Eric Ya Shen and his wife Ms. Xiaochun Zhang have the power to jointly direct the trustee with respect to the retention or disposal of, and the exercise of any voting and other rights attached to these shares. - (4) Beneficially owned through High Vivacity Holdings Limited, a British Virgin Islands company wholly owned by Mr. Hong. - (5) Beneficially owned through Advanced Sea International Limited, a British Virgin Islands company wholly owned by Mr. Xu. - 6) Beneficially owned through Rapid Prince Development Limited, a British Virgin Islands company.
 Rapid Prince Development Limited is ultimately wholly owned by the Wu Family Trust.
-Under the terms of the Wu Family Trust, Mr. Wu has the power to direct the trustee with respect to the retention or disposal of, and the exercise of any voting and other rights attached to these shares. - (7) Represents (a) 9,231,361 ordinary shares owned by DCM V, L.P., (b) 225,253 ordinary shares owned by DCM Affiliates Fund V, L.P., (c) 3,372,740 ordinary shares owned by DCM Hybrid RMB Fund, L.P., and (d) 3,076,920 ordinary shares, in the form of ADSs, that a DCM Entity has subscribed for and was allocated in our initial public offering in March 2012.
+Under the terms of the Wu Family Trust, Mr. Wu has the power to direct the trustee with respect to the retention or disposal of, and the exercise of any voting and other rights attached to these shares. - Represents (a) 9,231,361 ordinary shares owned by DCM V, L.P., (b) 225,253 ordinary shares owned by DCM Affiliates Fund V, L.P., (c) 3,372,740 ordinary shares owned by DCM Hybrid RMB Fund, L.P., and (d) 3,076,920 ordinary shares, in the form of ADSs, that a DCM Entity has subscribed for and was allocated in our initial public offering in March 2012.
 DCM V, L.P., DCM Affiliates Fund V, L.P. and DCM Hybrid RMB Fund, L.P. are collectively referred to as DCM Entities.
 Mr. Lin is a director of our company named by DCM Entities.
 Mr. Lin disclaims beneficial ownership with respect to the shares held by DCM Entities, except to the extent of his pecuniary interest therein.
 The business address of Mr. Lin is 2420 Sand Hill Road, Suite 200, Menlo Park, CA 94025, the United States.